Shock in the Winter?

 Myth: If I shock my pool during the winter months, my pool won’t turn green.

 Reality: The debate is still ongoing among pool professionals.
-Shocking the pool during the winter months can certainly help to avoid a green swamp-like pool in the spring.
-It's often recommended.
-However, poor water balance or improper application can lead to unintended consequences, such as discoloration and damage to pool surfaces.
+Shocking the pool during the winter months can certainly help avoid a green swamp-like pool in the spring.
+It's often recommended that you at least maintain a minimum level of Free Available Chlorine at all times.
+However, poor water balance, improper application, and over-chlorination of a winterized pool can lead to unintended consequences, such as discoloration and damage to pool surfaces.

 Whether you decide to use pool shock or not, it's still important to test and monitor the water chemistry of a covered, winterized pool during the off-season.
-Do this at least twice a month when the water in your pool is not frozen.
+Do this at least once or twice a month when the water in your pool is not frozen.
+Cooler water will require less frequent testing, while warmer water may need to be tested more often.

 Winter Pool Shock Tips

-If your pool has a solid cover over it, there will be less maintenance required.
+If your pool has a solid winter or safety pool cover, there will be less maintenance required.
 This is because sunlight and debris are blocked from entering the pool.
-However, if you have a mesh cover, then sunlight will certainly pass through, along with snow melt, rainwater, and some of the of the finer dirt, debris, leaf particles, and other things that land on your pool.
+Debris can quickly eat up your existing chlorine residual, and sunlight fuels algae growth (which will also deplete chlorine levels).
+However, if you have a mesh cover, then sunlight will certainly pass through, along with snow melt, rainwater, and some of the finer dirt, debris, leaf particles, and other things that land on your pool cover.
 These are things that can contribute to green water if sanitizer levels are absent or inadequate.

-In our opinion, it's as the saying goes – it's better to be proactive than reactive.
-Check sanitizer levels whenever you test the water.
+In our opinion, it's as the saying goes — it's better to be proactive than reactive.
+Check sanitizer levels (Free Available Chlorine) whenever you test the water.
 Also visually inspect the pool to make sure the water isn't changing color.
-If sanitizer levels look good, and the water looks normal, you may not need to worry about adding shock.
-However, if there's little or no Free Available Chlorine remaining, and/or the water is taking on a cloudy haze or a green hue, add a dose of chlorine pool shock to keep the algae under control.
+If sanitizer levels are above 1 ppm, and the water looks normal, you may not need to worry about adding chlorine to the pool.
+However, if there's little or no Free Available Chlorine remaining, and/or the water is taking on a cloudy haze or a green hue, add a dose of chlorine can help keep the algae under control until it's time to open the pool.

-When adding pool shock during the winter months, it's important to make sure the water is well circulated.
+When adding any type of chemical during the winter months, it's important to make sure the water is well circulated.
 This can be tricky without the help of pool equipment.

-An extra bit of prevention in the winter will make it so much easier to open your pool when the weather warms up again.
+The final verdict?
+An extra bit of prevention in the winter can make it much easier to open your pool when the weather warms up again, but you need to do it properly to avoid accidental pool damage.

 If you ever run into water chemistry issues during the off-season, bring a water sample to your local Leslie's for a free AccuBlue® water test.
 Or if you have any questions about maintaining or shocking your pool in the winter, just let us know!
 Our friendly pool experts are always here to help.